SHOWERS PASS CROSS COUNTRY DWR SHORTS

 Cons: length option would be a nice touch.

-Ignoring the trims, 91% nylon and the rest Spandex is a pretty decent mix for shorts designed for general riding, whether on tour, off-rod or n the way to work.
+Ignoring the trims, 91% nylon and the rest Spandex is a pretty decent mix for shorts designed for general riding, whether on tour, off-road or on the way to work.
 DWR stands for Durable Water Repellent.
 Note, repellent, not proof.
 The fabric is lighter at the front and stronger at the back, with four way stretch articulation.

 There’s a silicone gripper waist strip, and Velcro waist adjusters, promising a sharp, comfortable fit.
 Sizes run from 30-40 inch waist.